nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ./nym-mixnode init --id <YOUR_ID> --host 0.0.0.0 --announce-host 85.160.12.13
 ```

 - `--host 0.0.0.0` should work every time even if your local machine IPv4 address changes.
 For example on Monday your router gives your machine an address `192.168.0.13` and on Wednesday, the DHCP lease will end and you will be assigned `192.168.0.14`.
-Using `0.0.0.0` should avoid this without having to set any static IP in your router`s configuration.
+Using `0.0.0.0` should avoid this without having to set any static IP in your router's configuration.

 - you can get your current IPv4 address by either using `curl ipinfo.io` if you're on MacOS or Linux or visiting [whatsmyip site](https://www.whatsmyip.org/).
 Simply copy it and use it as `--anounce-host` address.